MrNickCoder/ParadoxLib/README.md

 and removing unused/old keys from the user's config.

 ## Events
-<b>ArmorEquipEvent</b>: Gets called when a player equipping armor piece
+<b>ArmorEquipEvent</b>: Gets called when a player equipping/unequipping armor piece

 <b>PlayerBreakOreEvent</b>: Gets called when a player break a ore